What will happen on the day of the trial as a witness

 After you've given evidence for the side which called you as a witness, you'll be asked questions by the lawyer for the other side.
 This is called cross-examination.

 It’s their job to try to present a different version of events.
-It can be stressful but just tell the court in your own words what happened to you or what your saw.
+It can feel stressful but just tell the court in your own words what happened to you or what your saw.
 If you don’t understand a question, feel upset by the questions or feel unwell, you should say so.
 The magistrate or judge might let you have a break before you carry on.
 You can ask for a drink of water or a tissue if you need one.

 Staying in the court building

-If you want to leave the court building, for example to get some fresh air, you should ask the Witness Service volunteer and they’ll pass on your request.
+If you want to leave the court building, for example to get some fresh air, you should ask the person from the Witness Service and they’ll pass on your request.